 Significant operating experience issues that need to be shared with NRC management, the public, and other external stakeholders in a timely manner.
 These include generic issues that may eventually become the subject of an NRC Generic Communication, but due to their potential immediate safety significance should be communicated quickly.

-Note: When PNs are issued under criteria, a supplemental PN should be considered, particularly for plant events that result in an NRC reactive inspection.
-If the significant event resulted in a plant shutdown, any supplemental PN should be issued prior to plant restart if possible (See Section 1120-for more information).
+Note: When PNs are issued under the above criteria, a supplemental PN should be considered, particularly for plant events that result in an NRC reactive inspection.
+If the significant event resulted in a plant shutdown, any supplemental PN should be issued prior to plant restart if possible (See Section 1120-11 for more information).

 b.
 Dose/Contamination Criteria: